ZHIYAO1219/ORA_KG/README.md

 ### 2.3 Solver:
 We opted for the Gurobi solver, acknowledging two limitations that need to be addressed during the model formulation:
--   It can only solve quadratic programming.
+-   Gurobi can only solve quadratic or lower-degree programming.
--   The denominator cannot be a variable.
+-   The denominator should be a constant, not a variable.

 ### 2.4 Model formulation
 **Sets and indices**